input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   in `LockBoxValidator`s.
 - The `lockBoxValidatorAddress` outputs are "relatively small"[^relativelySmall].

-[^relativelySmall]: This condition is a technical condition where adversaries can add a whole bunch of garbage tokens to an output to make the output far too large to be able to be spent, thus locking the tokens away forever.

 This completes the definitions for a design of a mainchain lock/unlock transfer.